HorizonIITM/HorizonIITM.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-image: 11.jpg
+image: project.png
 ---
 These are the projects being undertaken by Club for the year 2020-2021.

 ## Estimating Age of Star Clusters

 Age of a star cluster is directly linked to the type of stars and its stellar evolution history.
 This project will be a continutation of the work done by spectroscopy and photometry project members last year.
 The aim is to calculate the age for various open and globular clusters using just the FITS data from Sloan Digital Sky Survey as the input.
-In the firrst phase, we can develop a first order estimate using known stellar evolution models. once this is done, the members can work on their own stellar evolution models and isochrone relation to fit the data obtained.
+In the first phase, we can develop a first order estimate using known stellar evolution models. once this is done, the members can work on their own stellar evolution models and isochrone relation to fit the data obtained.
 This will be extended to our own data taken from our telescope.
 The project can be extended further to multiple clusters and effective fitting algorithms and also ML models.

 ## A sensitive Cloud Chamber: Particle Detector @ Home